Random walk on sparse random digraphs: Proof of the upper-bound in Proposition

-We next sequentially generate the \emph{backward ball of radius $h$} around a given destination $j\in V$ as we did for the forward ball in subsection \ref{sec:treelike}, but with all orientations reversed.
-This creates an additional random number $\tau$ of arcs, satisfying the crude bound
+Next, we turn to the second stage.
+We sequentially generate the \emph{backward ball of radius $h$} around a given destination $j\in V$ as we did for the forward ball in subsection \ref{sec:treelike}, but with all orientations reversed.
+Notice that some of the pairings producing the backward ball of radius $h$ may have already been revealed during the previous procedure.
+In any case this second stage creates an \emph{additional random number $\tau$ of arcs}, satisfying the crude bound

 We may now consider the set $\cF$ of heads $f$ from the end-point of which the shortest path to $j$ is unique and has length $h$.
 Writing $\w(f)$ for the weight of that path, we have by definition of $\wpi$,